plutus-IV-org/plutus_backtest/README.md

 Class "backtest" contains below parameters:<br />
 ```
 asset: str or list or series
    Instruments taken into the consideration for the backtest.
 o_day: list of str or timestamps or series
    Day/Days of the position opening.
 c_day: list of str or timestamps or series
    Day/Days of the position closing.
 weights_factor: list of int or float or array-like or series default None
    Optional list of factors which will be considered to define the weights for taken companies.
 By default
    all weights are distributed equally, however if the list of factors provided the backtest will maximize
    the weights towards the one with max weight factor.
 Negative weight factor will be considered as short selling.
 take_profit: list of float or int or series default None
    List of values determining the level till a particular stock shall be traded.
 stop_loss: list of float or int or series default None
    List of values determining the level till a particular stock shall be traded.
 benchmark: str default None
    A benchmark ticker for comparison with portfolio performance
 price_period_relation: str default 'O-C'
    Instruct what part of the trading day a position shall be opened,
    and what part of trading day it shall be closed.
    Possible relations:
    O-C / Open to Close prices
    C-O / Close to Open prices
    C-C / Close to Close prices
    O-O / Open to Open prices
    "Open" - the price at which a security first trades upon the opening of an exchange on a trading day.
    "Close" - value of the last transacted price in a security before the market officially closes.
+full_report: bool, optional, default False
+   Generates full report as PDF.
+major_sample: int or None, optional, default 10
+   Based on duration of the trading period as well as weights factor of the asset.
+   In order to make understandable visualisation in full report graphs such as weights changes and
+   weights distribution, major sample is used which will focus to provide info regarding main provided
+   assets.
+Can be changed to any int.
+If value is None the backtest will consider all assets as major
+   ones.
 ```

 <br />